 Visual Inspection

 Conduct a thorough visual inspection of your property, paying close attention to areas where soil meets the structure.
 Look for irregularities, such as mud trails running vertically or diagonally along walls or other surfaces.
+If you notice these, call a professional termite control company immediately to conduct a detailed inspection.

 Function of Termite Tubes